hansos/DynDns/readme.md

 - Submit path to data file directory as command line arguments.
 - Submit path to log file directory as command line arguments.
+- Add the final dot to zone record names automatically if not specified in the zones.dat file.